 The cast of characters in Psyched Up is compelling and diverse: We meet sales executives and violin teachers; the guy who spins walk-up music at Red Sox games; Jim Peterik, who co-wrote perhaps the ultimate pump-up song, “Eye of the Tiger”; tennis impresario Nick Bollettieri; and John Legere, the chief executive officer of T-Mobile known for his long hair, casual dress, and frequent taunting and trash-talking of his rivals.

-But the unanswered question underlying these drugs — and the rituals, superstitions, and mind games of psyching — is whether they work because they change the chemistry of our brains and bodies, or because we think they work.
+These drugs work because they change the chemistry of our brains and bodies.
+But they also may work because we have been taught that they work.
 Psyching yourself up is a lot about psyching yourself out — tricking your mind so that it removes the barriers it places in your own way.

 This point is brought home in a punch line late in the book.
 When a friend who was about to make a high-stakes presentation to his CEO asked McGinn for a few beta blockers, the author went to CVS, bought some vitamin B12, and gave his friend the placebos.
 Came the report: “Those pills are magic.”